City planning with kids is a wonderful and unpredictable activity,

 For more suggestions on how to present community subject matter to kids, see the link.

 A terrific activity kit, which is available in several different formats, is called Box City.
+This isn't to be confused with the store of that name of course.

 Good luck with your children's charrette, or just better inclusion of students in community planning.